-The next part of the risk assessment process is to identify threats and risks to all of the elements of the entity's model, profiled below.
+The next part of the risk assessment process is to identify threats and risks to all of the elements of the municipality's model, profiled below.
 This can be done using the following processes:

+9.3.8 Identify potential sources of risk associated with the Municipality's profile

-9.3.2 Identify potential sources of risk associated with the entity's profile will follow the top-down approach.
+Having established the municipality's profile, the risk assessment process must then identify the potential sources of risk associated with each element of it.
+The Municipality will follow the top-down approach.
 Risk is apparent in potential sudden and unforeseen events, in variances, volatility and failure.

-Having established the entity's profile, the risk assessment process must then identify the potential sources of risk associated with each element of it.
-The Entity